Alfred von Schlieffen: Biography

-Born in Prussia, Germany, on 28 February 1833 as the son of a Prussian Army officer, he was part of an old Prussian noble family, the Schlieffen family.
+Born in Prussia, Germany, on 28 February 1833, the son of a Prussian Army officer, he was part of an old Prussian noble family, the Schlieffen family.
 He lived with his father, Major Magnus von Schlieffen, on their estate in Silesia, which he left to go to school in 1842.
-Growing up, Schlieffen had shown no interest in joining the military and so he did not attend the traditional Prussian cadet academies.
+The young Schlieffen had shown no interest in joining the military and so he did not attend the traditional Prussian cadet academies.
 Instead, he studied at the University of Berlin.
 While he was studying law, he enlisted in the army in 1853 for his one year of compulsory military service.
 Then, instead of joining the reserves, he was chosen as an officer candidate.
 He thus started a long military career, working his way up through the officer ranks, eventually completing 53 years of service.

 In 1868, fifteen years into his military career, Schlieffen married his cousin Countess Anna Schlieffen.
 They had one healthy child (Elisabeth Auguste Marie Ernestine Gräfin von Schlieffen, 13 September 1869 – 23 September 1943), but after the birth of a second (Marie, who became a nun), his wife died.
 Schlieffen then focused all of his attention on his military work.